siddarthkrishna10/Football_Transfers/README.md

 Players like Neymar, Vinicius Junior, Dybala, Eden Hazard, Marco Reus, and Kevin de Bruyne have a huge market value.
 Not only are they talented and proven, but they also bring a huge brand image with them making them the player to watch wherever they go.

 **Transfer Fee:** The Transfer Fee is the amount of money a club pays to acquire the services of a player.
 A club can match the Market Value, pay more or even pay less for the player.
-It depends on a lot of external factors.
+It depends a lot on external factors.
 For starters, if a football club needs a goalkeeper badly and the transfer window deadline is fast approaching, they would be forced to pay more than the normal/market value - _the best example is Chelsea getting Kepa Arrizabalaga for a staggering €80 million making him the world's most expensive goalkeeper._

 So, my goal here is to understand the trend of how clubs pay for players over multiple seasons.
 And to understand and study that, I've to introduce a new parameter; **Difference**.